 Partnership: A partnership is multiple people who are working together for a business purpose that both have an ownership interest in the business.
 There is no legal paperwork for a partnership (unless they need to register a Fictitious Name) and this is what the law assumes the entity is for any joint business undertakings that don’t have legal paperwork done.
-Partnerships do have to file their own tax return, but all of the income, deductions and credits are passed through to the individual owners.
-The downsides to partnerships are that there is still no legal entity so each partner is personally liable for any business debts and that either partner has authority to incur debt in the name of the other, even without the other’s permission, which effects each partner’s personal assets.
+Partnerships do have to file their own tax return, but all of the income, deductions, and credits are passed through to the individual owners.
+The downsides to partnerships are that there is still no legal entity so each partner is personally liable for any business debts and that either partner has authority to incur debt in the name of the other, even without the other’s permission, which affects each partner’s personal assets.
 This is a very dangerous situation and for this reason, Flesner Wentzel nearly always recommends a business with more than one owner be set up as an LLC or Corporation.

 Corporation: A corporation is a legal entity that is separate from the individuals who own the corporation.
 It is created by filing Articles of Incorporation with the Secretary of State.
 In order to continue to be a Missouri Corporation, a report must be filed every year or every two years with the Secretary of State.
 Because the corporation is a separate legal entity, the individuals are not liable for debts related to contracts signed by the corporation and individual owners are usually not individually liable for damages unless they personally did work.
-The downsides to a Corporation is that you have to comply with a lot of formal legal rules such as having an annual meeting and keeping minutes and filing the annual report and there is an entity level tax to be paid based on all money earned by the business.
+The downsides to a Corporation are that you have to comply with a lot of formal legal rules such as having an annual meeting and keeping minutes and filing the annual report and there is an entity-level tax to be paid based on all money earned by the business.
 This means you could be subject to taxes twice on the same money before it gets to the owners of the business.